-[[JZ2ALL: this is the highlights of STARR-seq exp]]

 In particular, with a much wider selection of cell types, ENCODEC provides substantially more functional genomics data that can be better matched to specific cancer types of interest, allowing a demonstrably improved background mutation rate estimation.
-In addition, for a number of well-known cancer cell types, it incorporates a large battery of data on histone marks with various types of more specialized assays.
+In addition, for a number of well-known cancer cell types, it incorporates a large battery of data on histone marks with various more specialized assays.
 For example, in several model tumor types, we incorporated STARR-Seq data, which directly measures the genome wide enhancer activities, to accurately define core enhancers and used Hi-C and ChIA-PET data for accurate enhancer-gene linkage prediction.
 Consequently, relative to generic annotations, it constructs more compact annotations to maximize statistical power in the determination of mutationally burdened regions.

-Finally, our resource significantly extends TF regulatory networks with considerably more extensive ChIP-Seq coverage and constructs additional networks from more recent assays such as eCLIP and Hi-C. For a few prominent cancer types, these provide cell type specific networks in model tumor and normal cells, enabling direct measurement of potential regulatory changes in oncogenesis.
+Finally, our resource significantly extends TF regulatory networks with considerably more extensive ChIP-Seq coverage and constructs additional networks from more recent assays such as eCLIP and Hi-C. For a few prominent cancer types (eg blood and liver cancer), these provide cell type specific networks in model tumor and normal cells, enabling direct measurement of potential regulatory changes in oncogenesis.
 Furthermore, a prevailing paradigm has held for decades that at least a subpopulation of tumor cells have the ability to self-renew, differentiate, and regenerate, in a manner that is similar to stem cells17.
-Hence, the top-tier cell line H1-hESC can serve as a valuable comparison when investigating the degree to which the oncogenic transformation represents stem-cell-like activities.
+Hence, the top-tier cell line H1-hESC can serve as a valuable comparison when investigating the degree to which a oncogenic transformation moves towards or away from a stem-cell-like state.
 More generally, our network can better explain cancer-specific expression patterns in tumors from resources such as TCGA, and it also helps reveal key regulators that drive large-scale tumor-to-normal expression changes.

-We combined this network analysis with the compact annotation sets and mutational burdening (from the enhanced background model) to propose a step-wise prioritizing scheme to highlight key mutations associated with cancer progression.
+We combined the ENCODE networks with the compact annotation sets and mutational burdening (from the enhanced background model) to propose a step-wise prioritizing scheme to highlight key mutations associated with cancer progression.
 We validated the functional impact of prioritized mutations and elements using focused experiments such as shRNA RNA-seq and luciferase assays.
 Such prioritization serves as an illustration of how the new ENCODEC resource can immediately be used to help analyze existing cancer mutation data and cancer-associated gene expression.

-[[JZ2ALL: I suggest to use Headline 2 since we did not even mention recurrence detection in this section]]

-Headline 1: More accurate BMR estimation ENCODE data improves variant recurrence detection in cancer
+More accurate BMR estimation with ENCODE data improves the detection of variant recurrence

-Headline 2: Large-scale functional genomics data integration enables precise BMR estimation

 One of the most powerful ways of identifying key elements in cancer genomes is through mutation recurrence analysis to discover regions that harbor more mutations than expected.
-However, such expected BMR estimation is non-trivial – the somatic mutation process can be influenced by numerous confounders (in the form of both external genomic factors and local sequence context factors), and these can result in false conclusions if not appropriately corrected.
+However, developing an expectation is non-trivial – the somatic mutation process can be influenced by numerous confounders (in the form of both external genomic factors and local sequence context factors), and these can result in false conclusions if not appropriately corrected.
 Hence, we demonstrate how to integrate extensive ENCODE data to construct an accurate background mutation rate model in a wide range of cancer types.